-Soil-transmitted helminths (STH) are a group of intestinal parasites that thrive in places where the soil is warm and humid, and sanitation is poor.
+Intestinal worms (also known as soil-transmitted helminths) are a group of intestinal parasites that affect people mainly in sub-Saharan Africa, the Americas, China and South-East Asia.
+They thrive in places where the soil is warm and humid but sanitation is poor.

 WHO NTD roadmap targets for STH

-75% of pre-school and school-age children in need are treated by 2020
+Intestinal worms target: Control by 2020 75% of pre-school and school-aged children in need are treated by 2020

-People receiving preventive chemotherapy for STH
+People receiving preventive chemotherapy for intestinal worms

 Since the London Declaration was signed in 2012 and partners committed to defeating neglected tropical diseases, the number of people receiving preventive chemotherapy for intestinal worms has increased considerably.